korya/vorta/README.md

-# Vorta - stable and easy HTTP tunneling
+# vrata - stable and easy HTTP tunneling

 A faithful Go port of the [localtunnel](https://github.com/localtunnel/localtunnel) Node.js project.
 Expose your localhost to the world for easy testing and sharing!